bkullukcu/cheatsheets/readme.md

 # Cheatsheet Repository

-### Cheatsheets about Python, electronic, Sequel etc. New ones will be added over time.
+### Cheatsheets about Python, electronics, Sequel etc. New ones will be added over time.